 The main memory array is comprised of 17 sectors, and only one sector can be erased at a time.
-To perform an erase of Sector 0a or Sector 0b with the standard DataFlash page size (528 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of two dummy bits, nine page address bits (PA11 - PA3), and 13 dummy bits.
-To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of two dummy bits, four page address bits (PA11 - PA8), and 18 dummy bits.
+To perform an erase of Sector 0a or Sector 0b with the standard DataFlash page size (528 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 9 page address bits (PA11 - PA3), and 13 dummy bits.
+To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 9 page address bits (PA11 - PA3), and 13 dummy bits.
+To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 4 page address bits (PA11 - PA8), and 18 dummy bits.

-To perform a Sector 0a or Sector 0b erase with the binary page size (512 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of three dummy bits, nine page address bits (A20 - A12), and 12 dummy bits.
-To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by three dummy bits, four page address bits (A20 - A17), and 17 dummy bits.
+To perform a Sector 0a or Sector 0b erase with the binary page size (512 bytes), an opcode of 7Ch must be clocked into the device followed by three address bytes comprised of three dummy bits, 9 page address bits (A20 - A12), and 12 dummy bits.
+To perform a Sector 1-15 erase, an opcode of 7Ch must be clocked into the device followed by 3 dummy bits, 4 page address bits (A20 - A17), and 17 dummy bits.

 The page address bits are used to specify any valid address location within the sector to be erased.
-When a low-to high transition occurs on the $\overline{\text{CS}}$ pin, the device will erase the selected sector.
-The erase operation is internally self-timed and should take place in a maximum time of t{SE} .
-During this time, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the device is busy.
+When a low-to high transition occurs on the $\overline{CS}$ pin, the device will erase the selected sector.
+The erase operation is internally self-timed and should take place in a maximum time of $t{SE}$ .
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.